JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 published packages to have such a file.
 They use it to track and manage package publications.

 The Kotlin Multiplatform Gradle plugin automatically generates `package.json` for Kotlin/JS projects during build time.
-By default, the file contains essential data: name, version, license, and dependencies, and some other package attributes.
+By default, the file contains essential data: name, version, license, dependencies, and some other package attributes.

 Aside from basic package attributes, `package.json` can define how a JavaScript project should behave, for example, identifying scripts that are available to run.

 You can add custom entries to the project's `package.json` via the Gradle DSL.
-To add custom fields to your `package.json`, use the `customField` function in the compilations `packageJson` block:
+To add custom fields to your `package.json`, use the `customField()` function in the compilations `packageJson` block:

 ```kotlin
 kotlin {